 Identity thieves are always looking for new ways to steal your account information.
 One of the most popular ways is skimming.
-It’s easy to get fooled by skimming, but it’s easy to spot too — you just have to be on the look out every time you use the gas pump or an ATM.
+It’s easy to get fooled by skimming, but it’s easy to spot too — you just have to be on the look out every time you use a gas pump or ATM.

 What is Skimming?

 When you use a credit or debit card to pay for gas at the pump or to use an ATM, there’s a card reader — the slot you slide your card in and out of.
 A skimming device is something that looks identical to the card reader, but stores your card information.
 Identity thieves will place this skimming device over the real card reader, the device will store the card information of the people who use it, and then the thieves will come back and retrieve the device.
 Here’s an example: